vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 ## Before you begin

 - Make sure that you have completed the [Installing the Tanzu CLI](../latest/installation-cli) procedure.
-- Make sure that you have completed the [Prepare to Deploy a Cluster](../latest/prepare-deployment) procedure.
+- Make sure that you have completed the [Prepare to Deploy a Cluster](../latest/prepare-deployment) procedure for your cloud provider.
 - Make sure you have met the following installer prerequisites:
    - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
    - A DHCP server is available.